Eurocopter EC135

-The Airbus Helicopters H135, formerly Eurocopter EC135, is a twin-engine civil light utility helicopter produced by Airbus Helicopters.
+The Airbus Helicopters H135 (formerly Eurocopter EC135) is a twin-engine civil light utility helicopter produced by Airbus Helicopters.
 It is capable of flight under instrument flight rules and is outfitted with a digital automatic flight control system.
-First flying in February 1994, it entered service in 1996.
-1,400 have been delivered up to September 2020, to 300 operators in 60 countries, accumulating over 5 million flight hours.
+First flying in February 1994 and developed from the prototype Messerschmitt-Bölkow-Blohm MBB Bo 108, it entered service in 1996.
+1,400 units have been delivered up to September 2020, to 300 operators in 60 countries, accumulating over 5 million flight hours.
 It is mainly used for air medical transport (medevac), corporate transport, law enforcement, offshore wind support, and military flight training.
-Half of them are in Europe and a quarter in North America.
-The H135M, certified under the name Eurocopter EC635, is a military variant, so the overall design is known as the Airbus Helicopters H135 and the military version, as the Airbus Helicopters H135M.
-The EC135/H135 is a development of the prototype Messerschmitt-Bölkow-Blohm (MBB) Bo 108.
+Half of the units in service are in Europe and a quarter in North America.
+The H135M is the military variant.

 Development

 Origins

 The H135 started development prior to the formation of Eurocopter, under Messerschmitt-Bölkow-Blohm (MBB) under the designation Bo 108 in the 1970s.
 MBB developed it in partnership with Aérospatiale, the Bo 108 was initially intended to be a technology demonstrator, combining attributes of the successful MBB Bo 105 with new advances and an aerodynamically streamlined design.
 Technologies included on the Bo 108 included the first full-authority digital engine controls (FADEC) on a helicopter, a hingeless main rotor, and the adoption of a new transmission.
 The first prototype made its first flight on 17 October 1988, powered by two Allison 250-C20R/1 engines.
 A second Bo 108 followed in June 1991, this time with two Turbomeca TM319-1B Arrius engines.
 Unlike later production aircraft, both technology demonstrators flew with conventional tail rotors.